runicscribe/worldbuilding-docs/dae-machina/culture/organizations/daalfae_caravans.md

 Every year and a half, meets with Northern Foothills tribe at site of great annual gathering (every other one of these also includes Great plains and Eastern Valley).
 Travels with Northern Foothills for about a month following this meeting.
-When their schedules align also meets up with Crescent Route (Irregular cadence, avgeraging twice every three years)
+When their schedules align also meets up with Crescent Route (Irregular cadence, avgeraging twice every three years) Less traditionalist than the Great Plains Tribe, but otherwise quite similar.

+The Center inlands tribe in particular has generally poor relations with the local Ael'daal, as the caravan route runs straight through the Elyos heartland, and each group considers the other to be stealing from their land.
+The 'fae will harvest whatever crops they find without care for Elyos land boundaries.
+Meanwhile, the Elyos will often threaten violence if they find the 'fae on their land.
+The more surly or superstitious farmers will string up butchered deer carcasses whenever a caravan is in the area, in the hope of warding the 'fae away.

 Mostly Deer 'fae